aliarqish/Workshop/README.md

 **Android**

-run `yarn android` in the root
+• Run `yarn android` in the root

 **iOS**

-Run `pod install/arch -x86_64 pod install` in the ios folder.
+• Run `pod install/arch -x86_64 pod install` in the ios folder.
-Then `yarn ios` in the root
+• Then `yarn ios` in the root

 ###### Certificates